MagnusPetersen/EvoGen-Prompt-Evolution/README.md

 ## Usage
-You need to get the ckpt file and put it on your Google Drive first to use this.
+To run this notebook or any Stablediffusion notebook you need to get the ckpt file of the model and put it on your Google Drive.
 It can be downloaded from [HuggingFace](https://huggingface.co/CompVis/stable-diffusion).
 ## Acknowledgement
 [Stable Diffusion](https://github.com/CompVis/stable-diffusion) by Robin Rombach, Andreas Blattmann, Dominik Lorenz, Patrick Esser, Björn Ommer and the [Stability.ai](https://stability.ai/) Team.
 [K Diffusion](https://github.com/crowsonkb/k-diffusion) by [Katherine Crowson](https://twitter.com/RiversHaveWings).